Turkish Airlines Flight 1951: Accident

 The flight was cleared for an approach on runway 18R (also known as the Polderbaan runway), but came down short of the runway threshold, sliding through the wet clay of a plowed field.

 The aircraft suffered significant damage.
 Although the fuselage broke into three pieces, it did not catch fire.
 Both engines separated and came to rest 100 m from the fuselage.

 While several survivors and witnesses indicated that rescuers took 20 to 30 minutes to arrive at the site after the crash, others have stated that the rescuers arrived quickly at the scene.
 About 60 ambulances arrived along with at least three LifeLiner helicopters (air ambulances, Eurocopter EC135), and a fleet of fire engines.
 An unconfirmed report by De Telegraaf states that the firefighters were at first given the wrong location for the crash site, delaying their arrival.
 Lanes of the A4 and A9 motorways were closed to all traffic to allow emergency services to quickly reach the site of the crash.

 All three pilots died in the crash.
-The second officer occupying the jumpseat was caught by the roof of the cockpit and thrust forward due to the deceleration.
-The nosewheel undercarriage was pushed up into the cockpit jamming the cockpit door and crushing the captain and first officer in their seats.
-The nosegear tube was thrust up into the cockpit impaling the second officer, whilst the overhead control panel broke free and caused horrific head and blunt force injuries to the captain and first officer.
-The structure was compromised in the crash, with signs of struggle in the cockpit.
-The bodies of the three cockpit crew members were the last to be removed from the plane, at around 20:00 that evening, because the cockpit had to be examined before it could be cut open to get to these crew members.
+The bodies of the three cockpit crew members were the last to be removed from the plane, at around 20:00.
 Some of the survivors said that one of the pilots was alive after the crash.
 The relatives of the passengers on the flight were sent to Amsterdam by Turkish Airlines shortly afterward.

 All flights in and out of Schiphol Airport were suspended, according to an airport spokeswoman.
 Several planes were diverted to Rotterdam The Hague Airport and to Brussels Airport.
 Around 11:15 UTC (12:15 CET), the Kaagbaan runway (06/24) was reported to have been reopened to air traffic, followed by the Buitenveldertbaan runway (09/27).

 Turkish Airlines continues to use the flight number 1951 on its Istanbul-to-Amsterdam route, primarily operated by an Airbus A321neo and an Airbus A330.

-TC-JMJ, an Airbus A321 delivered two days after the accident to Turkish Airlines, was named Tekirdağ in memory of the flight.